joseflegal/dev-test.joseflegal.com/README.md

 QA:

-1. I focused on testing one happy path and one unhappy path for the e2e tests.
+1. I focused on testing visiting the QA page, one happy path and one unhappy path for the e2e tests.
 In the future I would add additional tests for things like testing each invalid input - testing to make sure only valid emails / phone number / age / names are accepted, testing submission with different fields missing, testing malformed data, and that the correct messages / responses occur when there is invalid input.

 2. For the e2e tests - I added electron to the script as the default browser.
 I just think this makes it platform agnostic / reduces the risk that the person running the tests will run into any compatability issues.